Towards Contextual Sensitive Data Detection: Experimental Setup

 \subsection{Model Selection}

-We evaluate closed-source and open-source models, to understand trade-offs between these options.
+We evaluate closed-source and open-source models to understand trade-offs between these options, if any.
+While one of the goals of this work is to prevent sensitive data from leaking into proprietary LLMs, these LLMs are typically available under privacy-preserving protocols at some cost which can then provide a viable low-maintenance solution.
 From closed-source options, we select the GPT-4o-mini~\citep{openai2024gpt4ocard} model for its good performance and cost trade-off.
 We focus on open-source LLMs that enable local deployment, for which we select the Gemma family (2 and 3)~\citep{gemma_2025,Gemma2Paper} and Qwen3 in 8B and 14B sizes~\citep{yang2025qwen3technicalreport}.
 Qwen3 14B was selected given the strong performance of its predecessor Qwen2.5's exceptional performance on benchmarks such as MMLU Pro~\footnote{\url{https://huggingface.co/spaces/TIGER-Lab/MMLU-Pro}}, demonstrating strong reasoning capabilities and robust general understanding.
 Furthermore, Gemma2 9B and Gemma3 12B were included to strike a balance between computational efficiency and performance, and their support for quantized deployment.
-We also include versions of Qwen3 8B and Gemma2 9B that are fFgine-tuned on a synthetic dataset of 1K table columns hand-labeled with 27 PII types, indicated with ``FT'' suffix.
+We also include versions of Qwen3 8B and Gemma2 9B that are fine-tuned on a synthetic dataset of 1K table columns hand-labeled with 27 PII types, indicated with ``FT'' suffix.